maindconsultingservices/Referraly-backend/README.md

   AFFILIATE_ID_4=associate_901234
   AFFILIATE_ID_5=promo_567890
   ```
-- **Why they're used**: To keep the actual affiliate IDs secure and easily configurable without changing the code.
+- **Why they're used**: In the initial phase with shared affiliate IDs, these master IDs simplify tracking and management of affiliate links.
+They allow the platform to start operating without the complexity of individual user-program affiliate ID generation.

 ### AFFILIATE_API_KEY_1 to AFFILIATE_API_KEY_5

 - **Purpose**: These variables store the API keys for each of the five affiliate programs.
-- **Usage**: In API calls to the respective affiliate programs (not implemented in the current code, but prepared for future use).
+- **Usage**: For future implementation when `SHARED_AFFILIATE_IDS` is set to "false".
+They will be used in API calls to the respective affiliate programs to generate unique user-specific affiliate IDs.
 - **Example**:
   ```
   AFFILIATE_API_KEY_1=abcdef123456